 (p) Endeavour to adopt a progressive and comprehensive approach, given that the review of implementation of the Convention is an ongoing and gradual process;

 [(q) Be cost-effective, concise and user-friendly; and make optimal and efficient use of existing information, tools, resources and technology so that it would not impose undue burdens upon States parties, their central authorities and experts involved in the review process.]
-PENDING FURTHER DISCUSSION
+LOCATION PENDING FURTHER DISCUSSION

 III.
 Relationship of the Mechanism with the Conference of the Parties